aces/Loris/docs/wiki/99_Developers/Developers_Guide.md

 ### Good practice for Travis
 Travis is our continuous integration which runs on every PR in GitHub.
-As you get more comfortable with commits and PRs, to save time and Travis errors, you can configure your setup so that `make checkstatic` must complete successfully before any git push can be done.
+As you get more comfortable with commits and PRs, to save time and Travis errors you can configure your setup so that `make checkstatic` must complete successfully before any git push can be done.
 To do this, run

     git config core.hooksPath .githooks (git v2.9 or up)